Approach to the Analysis and Synthesis of Cylindrical Metasurfaces with Non-circular Cross Sections Based on Conformal Transformations: Internally Excited Conformal O-BMS

 Then, the boundary electric and magnetic field vectors can be related to each other algebraically with the help of the admittance matrices $\mathbf{Y}^{\{i,t,r\}}$ defined in (\ref{eqn:electric_magnetic_field_relations}).

-In addition to the new expressions for $\mathbf{Y}^{\{i,t,r\}}$, the discretized BSTCs (\ref{eqn:BSTC_discrete_analysis}) must be updated to reflect (\ref{eqn:fields_int_excited}).
+In addition to the new expressions for $\mathbf{Y}^{\{i,t,r\}}$, the discretized BSTCs (\ref{eqn:BSTC_discrete_analysis}) must be updated to reflect the transposed field locations specified by (\ref{eqn:fields_int_excited}).
 This leads to new formulas for the modal transmission and reflection matrices $\mathbf{T}$ and $\mathbf{R}$ as follows: